DataDog/integrations-extras/storm/README.md

 Get metrics from storm service in real time to:

-* Visualize and monitor storm states
+* Visualize and monitor storm cluster and topology metrics.
 * Be notified about storm failovers and events.

 ## Installation